jinchiniao/CAS-VSR-S68/README.md

 ## Accessing the Dataset

-To access the CAS-VSR-S68 dataset, please scan the signed agreement [here](CAS-VSR-S68-Release Agreement-v3.pdf) and send it to [lipreading@vipl.ict.ac.cn](mailto:lipreading@vipl.ict.ac.cn). **Please note that the is only available to universities and research institutes for research purposes only.** Sharing the dataset with others is not allowed under the terms of the agreement.
+To access the CAS-VSR-S68 dataset, please scan the signed agreement [here](CAS-VSR-S68-Release Agreement-v3.pdf) and send it to [lipreading@vipl.ict.ac.cn](mailto:lipreading@vipl.ict.ac.cn). **Please note that the dataset is only available to universities and research institutes for research purposes only.** Sharing the dataset with others is **not allowed** under the terms of the agreement.

 ## File Structure and Contents
-When you first download zip files, please extract it using the following command.
+After downloading the zip files, please extract them using the following commands:
 ```
 cat CAS-VSR-S68.tar.gz* > CAS-VSR-S68.tar.gz
 tar -xzvf CAS-VSR-S68.tar.gz
 ```
 ### `lip_imgs` (Lip Images)
-For each sample, the visual sequence of the lip regions corresponding with each utterance is stored in a zip file.
-You can extract them with the following command.
+For each sample, the lip region image sequence corresponding to each utterance is stored in a zip file.
+You can extract them with the following command:
 ```
 unzip lip_imgs/*.zip
 ```